The Statistical Face of a Region under Monsoon Rainfall in Eastern India: Non-parametric Modelling

 The eigenvalues and eigenfunctions $(\lambda_j,\varphi_j)$, $j=1,2,\ldots,$ are then estimated by replacing \eqref{sample_mean_cov} with \eqref{mean_cov_censored}.

 It may be possible to adapt the above method to utilize the partial shape information of a censored contour.
 While the pool of complete contours `matching' the incomplete one may be rather limited (in the absence of size and rotational invariance), one can use proximity-based weights for candidate contours.
 Whether the additional sophistication would bring any worthwhile benefit remains to be seen.
-One can also replace the above multiple imputation technique with parametric and/or Bayesian imputation (see \cite{Gu_2014}).
+One can also use parametric and/or Bayesian imputation (see \cite{Gu_2014}).
 Appropriate parametric models for the present application, once identified, may be used in future to look for better ways of handling censored data.

-\section{FPCA for TRMM Rainfall Data}
+\subsection{FPCA for TRMM Rainfall Data}